 INVENTORY, ANALYSIS, AND CHARACTERIZATION

 The SMA requires that all shoreline areas subject to regulation have been inventoried to characterize existing shoreline function to develop a baseline that can be used to measure the no net loss standard against.
 The inventory is intended to capture opportunities for restoration, public access, and shoreline use patterns.
 This information informed development of the designations applied to the shoreline areas in the City.
-More information on the characterization is located in Appendix A and in Part B of this element.
+More information on the characterization is located in Shoreline Appendix A and in Part B of this element.

 CRITICAL AREAS